Multiple Sclerosis Specialty Pharmacy

 Multiple sclerosis is a disease whereby the body's immune damages the protective covering of the nerves

 Multiple sclerosis (MS) is a potentially disabling disease that affects the brain and spinal cord.
 The signs and symptoms of multiple sclerosis can vary widely based upon the amount of damage and nerves affected.
 Treatment can relieve MS symptoms and delay disease progression.

 People with multiple sclerosis (MS) tend to have their first symptoms between the ages of 20 and 40.
 Sometimes the symptoms may improve, but then come back.
 Some may come and go, while others linger.
-Keep track of your symptoms to help your doctor monitor the course of the disease and the effectiveness of the treatment.
+Some of the early symptoms of MS include

 Blurred or double vision

 Once a diagnosis of MS has been made by a neurologist specializing in the disease, there are 4 typical patterns that the symptoms follow, however all symptoms can regress and progress unexpectedly;